Copper76/GameEngine/README.md

 ## Knonw Issues
 - Rendering breaks when 2D is used with spheres
+- Physics doesn't work well with hierarchy, I believe due to how transform is calculated

 ## Deprecated Objectives
 - [ ] Batch the audio system similar to how rendering is done. (batching doesn't seem to work as nicely as opengl due to the natural of audio)